Suave House Records

 Suave House Records, also known as The Legendary Suave House, is a record label in Houston, Texas, United States, founded by Tony Draper.

+History

 The label was founded in 1990 when Draper was sixteen years old.
 Landmark independent releases from flagship act 8Ball & MJG made the company a heavyweight in the South and the Midwest.
 When Suave House signed national deals with Relativity Records and later Universal Records, 8Ball & MJG's efforts hit gold and platinum, as did their solo efforts.
 Suave House's other artists – Tela, South Circle, Mr. Mike, and Crime Boss – all carved out their own musical niches with music that alternated between gritty and street smooth, each selling hundreds of thousands of copies in the process.

 In 1997, Suave House switched distributors from Relativity to Universal Records.
 The label's first release under new distribution was MJG's solo debut No More Glory.

 In 1999, after Suave House's distribution deal was up with Universal Records, the label signed a distribution deal with Artemis Records and release a compilation album titled Suave House Presents..
 Off Da Chain Vol. 1 which featured artists Lil Noah, Gillie Da Kid, 8Ball & MJG, Chico DeBarge, Joe, Psychodrama, Toni Hickman, and Ab Liva.

 In 2007, Suave House Records also released an album from Def Jam's recording artist Rick Ross titled Rise to Power.
 The album was composed of older songs from Ross during his time at Suave House.
 Some tracks were remixed and produced by current Suave House's producer Jiggolo.

 In April 2008, Suave House signed a joint venture deal with Koch.
 The label's first release under the partnership was an 8Ball & MJG greatest hits album titled We Are the South.